-Erik Aadland is running for Colorado’s 7th Congressional District.
+Erik Aadland was a candidate for Colorado’s 7th Congressional District.
 (Courtesy of Erik Aadland for Congress)

 Republican congressional candidate Erik Aadland received an endorsement Monday from former U.S. Sen. Cory Gardner, who called Aadland a “man of principle” who can “bridge the divides and fight for our values.”

 Aadland, an Army veteran and first-time candidate, is running against state Sen. Brittany Pettersen, a Lakewood Democrat, to represent Colorado’s 7th Congressional District.
 Democratic U.S. Rep. Ed Perlmutter, who has represented the district since 2007, is not seeking reelection.

 GET THE MORNING HEADLINES DELIVERED TO YOUR INBOX

 “The people of Colorado deserve a battle-tested leader who will listen and fight for them.
 That’s why I’ve endorsed Erik Aadland for Congress.
 Erik is a man of principle who has lived by a core set of values his whole life,” Gardner said in a statement.